apostrophecms/apostrophe-cli/README.md

 ## Run other Apostrophe-flavored command-line tasks

-To run an Apostrophe command-line task with the apostrophe-cli, which are conventionally run like this: `node app.js <namespace>:<task name>`, you may instead execute the following from any location within a project's directory:
+To run an Apostrophe command-line task with the Apostrophe CLI, which are conventionally run like this: `node app.js <namespace>:<task name>`, you may instead execute the following from any location within a project's directory:
 ```bash
 apostrophe <namespace>:<task name>
 ```

-The apostrophe-cli assumes the `apostrophe` namespace when executing tasks.
-This means that if a task is in the `apostrophe` namespace (such as the `apostrophe:reset` task), you can simply execute:
+The Apostrophe CLI assumes the `apostrophe` namespace when executing tasks.
+This means that if a task is in the `apostrophe` namespace (such as the `apostrophe:generation` task), you can simply execute:
 ```bash
 apostrophe <task name>
 ```

-For more information on command-line tasks in Apostrophe, visit the [Command line tasks](https://docs.apostrophecms.org/apostrophe/reference/modules/apostrophe-tasks) documentation for Apostrophe.
+For more information on command-line tasks in Apostrophe, visit the [Command line tasks](https://docs.apostrophecms.org/reference/modules/apostrophe-tasks.html) documentation for Apostrophe.

 ---------------

-For more documentation on Apostrophe, visit the [documentation site](https://docs.apostrophecms.org).
+For more documentation for ApostropheCMS, visit the [documentation site](https://docs.apostrophecms.org).